AMSUCF/Design-and-Dev/syllabus.md

 Each week, plan on following following instructions in the Webcourses module regarding readings and online exercises to accompany the in-class discussion.
 Each module will be divided into three sections:

-- **Weekly Readings.** Complete this combination of primary and secondary texts prior to attending the in-person meeting.
-The full schedule of required readings is listed in the syllabus: additional recommended readings will be provided in each module.
+- **Weekly Readings and Lecture.** The full schedule of required readings is listed in the syllabus: additional recommended readings will be provided in each module.
+Weekly lectures for this course will be pre-recorded and available online.
-- **In-Person Overview.** Each week's in-person meeeting will involve a combination of hands-on design and coding exercises, lab collaboration time, and discussions focused on understanding and applying concepts from the readings.
+- **In-Person Activities.** This course follows the flipped classroom approach: lectures are online, and each week's in-person meeeting will involve a combination of hands-on design and coding exercises, lab collaboration time, and discussions focused on understanding and applying concepts from the readings.
+All activities will be documented and available online for those unable to attend
 - **Coding Exercises.** A weekly online assignment to build your skills in programming, debugging, and applying code solutions to research and design problems.

 ---